 Data integration has nearly reached its capacity.
-In order for business to meet the growing data needs of the 21st century, businesses must move to data interoperability.
-With the transition from integration to interoperability, businesses will see incredibly powerful advantages.
+Therefore, for a business to meet the growing data needs of the 21st century, businesses must move to data interoperability.
+With the transition from data integration to data interoperability, companies will see incredibly powerful advantages.

-So what is data integration and why must it be replaced by data interoperability?
-In the article “Integration vs. Interoperability: What’s the difference and why should you care?” authored by Bobby Roberts, he contrasts two important approaches for combining data from multiple information systems—data integration, which is commonly used today, and the more modern technology of data interoperability.
+So what is data integration, and why must data interoperability replace it?
+In the article “Integration vs. Interoperability: What’s the difference and why should you care?” authored by Bobby Roberts, he contrasts two important approaches for combining data from multiple information systems.
+The author contrasts data integration, which is commonly used today, with the more modern technology of data interoperability.

 To be clear, data integration is defined by IBM as “the combination of technical and business processes used to combine data from disparate sources into meaningful and valuable information.”
-Organizations are forced to spend a fortune on tedious integration projects to get the information they need to run their business.
+Organizations spend a fortune on tedious data integration projects to get the information they need to run their business.

-While many in industry have spent their time improving the integration process, few ever stopped to ask the key question, “Why are we building information systems to be disparate?”
+While many in the IT industry have spent their time improving the data integration process, few ever stopped to ask the critical question, “Why are we building information systems to be disparate?”

-Everyday organizations are creating systems to store data without addressing the capability to directly share data across multiple information systems.
-With current information system design methods, each and every system is disparate as designed and may be best characterized as an information silo.
+Every day organizations are creating systems to store data without addressing the capability to share data directly across multiple information systems.
+With current information system design methods, every data system is disparate as designed and may be best characterized as an information silo.

-Whenever data was needed from multiple disparate information systems, a form of integration was used.
+Whenever data was needed from multiple disparate information systems, a form of data integration was used.
 As such, data integration became the offspring of these deficient disparate information systems.
-Now, information technology is about to change as we move from integration methods to more efficient direct interoperability.
+Now, information technology is about to change as we move from data integration methods to more efficient direct data interoperability.

-Now that information systems are being designed to be compatible, they’re able to share their data and they are directly interoperable.
+Now that information systems are being designed to be compatible, they’re able to share their data directly.
 As defined by Bobby Roberts, “Interoperability is real-time data exchange between systems without middleware.”

 For our team at Maxxphase, direct interoperability among multiple information systems is achieved without middleware or data transformations, as suggested by Roberts.
 However, data is never exchanged between directly interoperable information systems.
 Instead, data is seamlessly shared, in place, with the data from any compatible information systems.